matsior/currency-rates/README.md

 To run this project:
 1. create MySQL database using database.sql file
 2. overwrite database username and password in DataBaseConnections.java and context.xml
-3. build .war with maven
+3. build .war file with maven
 ```
 $ mvn clean install
 ```